elCarlosSantiago/elCarlosSantiago/README.md

 <img src="https://media.giphy.com/media/KQ7cEBa1njMTjnB3Fs/giphy.gif" alt="Readme Gif" width="100%">

-## Hey, I'm Carlos Santiago! 👋

-#### A Full-Stack Software Engineer
+#### A Full-Stack Software Engineer with a side of Civil Engineering

----
+Hello, I'm Carlos Santiago :wave:.
+I've spent the last few years working in project engineering and leading multi-disciplinary teams.
+I am leveraging my experience with Civil Infranstructure and Construction Architecture to learn all I can about Internet Infrastrucutre and Architecture.

+## Now
+* Learning everything I can about software engineering and internet systems
+* :house: Currently living in California with my wife
+* :book: Currently learning about software engineering, internet infrastructure and computer science
-- 🌱 I’m currently learning Full-Stack web development at Lambda School
+* 🌱 I’m currently learning Full-Stack web development at Lambda School
-- :brain: I consider myself to be a lifelong learner and self developer
+* :brain: I consider myself to be a lifelong learner and self developer

 ### Languages and Tools: